albertllousas/monads-explained/readme.md

 > I had enough, please, explain the topic

-One thing more before jump into monads: Let's use a real problem
+One thing more before jump into monads: Let's use a real and practical problem to guide us through.

 ## The Bank Account